Mesihas/neuronbeat-OBS-controller/README.md

 - [ ] Cretate documentation
 - [ ] Improve configuration
 - [ ] Add User config for buttons and leds
-- [ ] Add UI for filters using the encoder as slider
+- [ ] Add filters control to sources
-- [ ] Translate al comments to English
+- [ ] Translate all comments to English

 <!-- CONTRIBUTING -->
 ## Contributing